 On completion, you should be able to generate ideas independently demonstrate an ability to develop and extend your techniques in an increasingly sophisticated way critically evaluate your own work and that of others and present work to a professional standard.

 During the course you will cover production of a self-initiated and negotiated portfolio of work investigating and researching relevant historical and contemporary Fine Art theory and practice.
-You will also cover developing ideas from still like and environmental themes drawing from the life model independent sketchbook building and specialist workshops/demonstrations.
+You will also cover developing ideas from still life and environmental themes, drawing from the life model, independent sketchbook building and specialist workshops/demonstrations.